sobomax/freebsd/README.md

 Some of the widespred hardware utilizing this SoC are:

-o Asus RT-N16 WiFi Router
+ * Asus RT-N16 WiFi Router

 ## How to build